sevkw/zoomcamp_de_project/week1_data_ingestion_postgres_docker/README.md

 ## 📂./script_drafts

 The `script_drafts` folder contains all the contents used when drafting the scripts to insert data.
-Before working with the Python Notebook, the docker containers configured in the `docker-compose.yaml` should be run:
+Before working with the Python Notebook, the docker containers configured in the `docker-compose.yaml` should be run (assume you have `cd`ed into the week_1 folder):

 `docker compose up -d`

 If all work has been done, the docker containers should be stopped, by running:

-`docker compose stop -d`
+`docker compose stop`

 [This Stack Overflow thread](https://stackoverflow.com/questions/46428420/docker-compose-up-down-stop-start-difference) discusses the difference between different `docker compose` commands.